hunter-teacher-cert/syllabi-summer-2021/data-structures.md

      data structures and/or algorithms studied in the class.
    - Examples:
 	 - A Markov Chain based text generator using hash tables
-	 - An A* search implementation using Heaps as a priority queue
+	 - An implementation of the Quicksort
+	 - Knights tour or N-queens
+	 - Doubly linked list implementation
+	 - stack or queue implementations

 ## Hunter College Policy on Academic Integrity
 Hunter College regards acts of academic dishonesty (e.g., plagiarism,